Department of Labor Logo United States Department of Labor

 Additional highlights

-• Men accounted for 96 percent of the work-related fatalities in Alabama, compared to 93 percent nationwide.
+• Men accounted for 89 percent of the work-related fatalities in Alabama, compared to the national share of 92 percent.
 (See table 4.)
-Transportation incidents made up 41 percent of the fatalities for men in Alabama.
+Violence and other injuries by persons or animals made up 14 percent of the fatalities for men in Alabama.

-• White non-hispanics accounted for 65 percent of those who died from a workplace injury.
-Nationwide, this group accounted for 67 percent of work-related deaths.
+• White non-Hispanics accounted for 62 percent of those who died from a workplace injury, similar to the 61 percent nationwide for this group.

-• Workers 45 years old and older accounted for 57 percent of the state’s work-related fatalities in 2017, similar to the 58 percent of on-the-job fatalities nationally.
+• Workers 25-54 years old accounted for 64 percent of the state’s work-related fatalities in 2020, compared to 56 percent of on-the-job fatalities nationally.

 Technical Note